Combine your visit to the Gallagher Stadium with a look around Kent’s county town. Sightseeing or shopping – there’s something for everyone.

 Formerly part of the Manor of Maidstone, the Archbishops’ Palace was mainly built by Archbishop Courtenay in the late 14th century.
 The Archbishops’ Palace is now the Kent Register Office for civil marriages and public records.

 Kent Library and History Centre

-Next to the Gallagher Stadium, the new centre is purpose built to protect and give people access to more of our archive material, and to provide a 21st century library in the heart of Kent.
+Next to the Gallagher Stadium, the centre is purpose built to protect and give people access to more of our archive material, and to provide a 21st century library in the heart of Kent.

 Hermitage Millennium Amphitheatre

-An open-air performance arena, part of Maidstone Millennium River Park.
+An open-air performance arena, part of Maidstone River Park.
 Built of brick and Kentish ragstone, with a central stage encircled by rows of terraced seating.
 It is next to a rose garden and surrounded by woodland and the river.

 Lockmeadow Entertainment Centre

 The centre has an eight-screen Odeon cinema, David Lloyd Leisure Club, restaurants and Maidstone Market (Tuesdays and Saturdays). www.lockmeadowentertainment.co.uk